EliaTarasoff/fuckin-simple/README.md

 More gritty games would have lower starting economies, and more adventurous games would have higher starting economies, as well as more broadly-defined skills or groups of skills.

+# It's All Relative
+Note, that all skills / stunts / approaches are relative to a +0 "boring guy" or "average gal".
+What "average" means will be specific to your game and setting.
+Generally, a character that has no bonuses at all, would be the typical Joe Schmoe of yoru world, neither overweight, dim-witted, or weak, nor lean, strong, or clever - a completely forgettable person, unsuitable for adventures of any kind!

+Note that the base Fate rules are all written to have powerful bonuses, and mighty skills.
+Everything about your character is assumed heroic - some sections even mention this explicitly!
+In this system however, you can play whatever types of characters you want.
+To facilitate this, penalties may be traded for your character, at the same point-value as bonuses.
+So, a person who wants to play a mighty barbarian who is strong (very broad), brave (fairly broad), and skilled with an axe (a typical "skill), but doesn't quite have enough points, might put their Intelligence (very broad) at -2 to get points refunded to spend on the rest of their character.
+It is recommended not to have skills go below -3, and broad skill-groups or approaches below -2.
+Game-masters are also encouraged to invoke those character-penalties just like Aspects, to create interesting story-beats and drama!